Jeremie-Beucler/PCBS_spider_bias/README.md

 ***

-E.g.: *if you want to compare the evaluation of the speed of a spider and of the speed of a fly, type:* "python Spider_bias.py tegenaria_domestica.png musca_domestica.png"
+<ins>E.g.</ins>: if you want to compare the evaluation of the speed of a spider and of the speed of a fly, type: *"python Spider_bias.py tegenaria_domestica.png musca_domestica.png"*

 ***